Linnk/romance/README.md

 ## Examples

-So, this is all experimental and the main idea (hoping to finishing it the next week):
+So, this is all experimental, but the final idea is this:

 ```javascript
 var romance = require('./romance.js');